livrush/manga-reader/readme.md

 ![asdf](logo.svg)

-Milk Book is a simple solution for comic reading.
+Milk Book is a simple, desktop application for comic reading.
+Built with Electron and AngularJS.

 ---